Arthur J. Altmeyer: Later life

 In 1953, after Dwight D. Eisenhower became president, the office of commissioner for social security was abolished, in favor of a new office, the commissioner of social security.
 After public outcry because Altmeyer's job was eliminated a few days before he could retire with benefits, Eisenhower's administration offered him a one-month appointment to a position, but he refused to accept being paid for a non-job.

 Altmeyer later served in a variety of United Nations posts, advising other countries on social security and labor issues.

 Altmeyer died in Madison on October 16, 1972.
-After his death, the Social Security Administration renamed the Administration Building at its Baltimore, MD, headquarters in his honor.
+After his death, the Social Security Administration renamed the Administration Building at its Baltimore, MD headquarters in his honor.

-Through Altmeyer's leadership of the Social Security Board and Social Security Administration, he turned it into one of the best actuarial research offices of the U.S. government.
-He had a profound intellectual grasp of social policy issues as well as the administrative skills to turn policy into operation.
+Under Altmeyer's leadership, the Social Security Board and Social Security Administration developed its actuarial research capabilities within the U.S. government.
+He managed both the theoretical design of social policy and the logistical operations required to implement it.